 Receiving your financial aid award letter can be an exciting time when you’re prepping for college.
 You can see how much financial aid you’re eligible to receive per college you’re accepted to.
 But it can also be confusing – what do the numbers mean?
 What is the financial aid award letter, and do you need to act on it?
 Which college has offered you a better “deal?”
 We’re breaking all of this down for you.

-What does the financial aid award letter look like?
+What do the different parts of the financial aid award letter mean?

 The award letter will include the college letterhead, your name and address, and an opening paragraph explaining this is your financial aid award offer.